 A concise summary of each evidence point described in the Evidence section (below).
 Depending on the Practice Question, you are likely to need more than one evidence point.
 (See Example 1 Practice Question, KPP and Evidence, posted to CourseLink.)
 Each evidence point is accompanied by an evidence grade.
 Click here for the PEN evidence grading checklist.
+For each evidence point, there should be an accompanying evidence statement to follow.

-Evidence (approx. 0.5-1 page per article)
+Evidence (max 1 page per evidence statement)

 The Evidence section is populated with evidence statements.
 Each evidence statement describes a single article in a concise and clear format.
 An evidence statement goes beyond paraphrasing the article abstract; it succinctly describes the study and results and puts these into context for the reader using your critical appraisal skills.
+There should be one evidence statement for each evidence point.